 However, the best gift you can give your child with myopia is a personalized myopia management program.

 Why Myopia Management?

 Myopia management is the only effective way to slow down the rate of your child’s myopia progression.

 The myopia management program at Giddens Optometry offers three effective and safe treatments for myopia, including Ortho-K lenses, atropine eye drops, and multifocal contact lenses.

-A comprehensive eye exam with Dr. Andrea Kozma and Dr. Stephanie Britton will determine the best treatment option for your child’s eyes and lifestyle.
+A comprehensive eye exam with Dr. Andrea Kozma and Dr. Brandon Pham will determine the best treatment option for your child’s eyes and lifestyle.

 Consider myopia management — a gift that will help preserve your child’s precious gift of sight.
 Call Giddens Optometry to schedule an eye exam today.